sonic-net/DASH/documentation/general/design/dash-holistic-view.md

   stack approach (compromising performance for flexibility).
 As host networking in the cloud is performed at L4, the resulting performance improvements should be truly significant.
-- Microsoft Azure will integrate and deploy DASH solutions to ensure that scale, monitoring, reliability, availability and constant innovation are proven and hardened.
+- As a starting point, Microsoft Azure will integrate and deploy DASH solutions to ensure that scale, monitoring, reliability, availability and constant innovation are proven and hardened.
 Other enterprise and cloud providers may deploy DASH as well.
 It should be noted that innovations for **in-service software upgrades** (ISSU) and **high availability** (HA) are key tenets of the DASH charter.

 ## Compliance and requirements